Ngoguey42/io/README.md

   - Make first post about fnn

 - mnist-jsoo soon
-  1. Finish implementing all permutation of `Reactjs.of_constructor_*`
-  1. Use the new Reactjs of_constructor throughout the libs
   1. collect frp primitives in chart
-  1. Change color in firegrass to use the right red (what about the green?)
   1. Chart
      - Face improvements
        - Show somewhere the current amount of smoothing and max training points (and total number of training samples)